 Whatever it may be, it’s important to point out that banks reject more than 80% of small business loan applications, so why try your luck against such difficult odds?
 Avoid the stress and keep your credit score steady with Become.

 With the power of financial technology, Become provides you with the tools to improve your funding chances, and a marketplace where you get to compare and choose the optimal funding option for you.

 Plus, Become’s proprietary LendingScore™ technology gives small business owners unique insights into their financial profile that helps them understand how lenders see them.
 That’s a level of transparency that’s unprecedented in the business lending industry.

 Will eCommerce stores continue to grow?

 Online shopping vs in-store shopping statistics point to one answer: yes, eCommerce will continue to grow.
 Over the past 19 years alone, online retail sales have increased in volume by 300%!
 And at the same time, department store sales have dropped by nearly 50%.

 When you combine that with the statistics cited above that show nearly 70% of Millennials preferring to make purchases online, it points towards a future where consumers will conduct the vast majority of their shopping and buying through eCommerce.
 So what does that mean for brick and mortar stores?

 Even though online shopping is expected to grow, that doesn’t mean that physical storefronts will disappear altogether.
 Lots of brick and mortar stores are making good use of retail trends to stay competitive.
-That includes multi-channel selling, where the business is conducted not only in person but is expanded so that customers can buy directly through their website, through social media platforms, and also through bigger eCommerce marketplaces such as Amazon and eBay.
+That includes multi-channel selling, where the business is conducted not only in person but is expanded so that customers can buy directly through their website, through social media platforms, and also through bigger eCommerce marketplaces such as Shopify, Amazon, and eBay.